mwesthues/bwUniCluster/moab_scheduler_example.md

 # Example for a MOAB scheduler job script.

-1. The first part is a step-by-step instruction on setting up a MOAB job scheduler script.
+This document is a step-by-step instruction on setting up a MOAB job scheduler script.
-2. The second part contains the original MOAB job scheduler script without interjectional remarks.
+The shell script itself can be found [here](moab_mclapply.sh) in case you want to run it yourself.

 ## Step-by-step set-up description
 The first line is required in order to tell the program interpreter that this file is a shell script.